Skip to main content

 Processing Time and Practical Tips

-Serbia visa processing typically takes 10 to 15 working days from the date of submission at the embassy.
-Processing times may vary depending on the embassy workload and the time of year.
-Since applications from the UAE are typically processed through the Serbian Embassy in Riyadh, courier transit time should also be factored in.
+Serbia visa processing typically takes 10 to 15 working days from the date of submission.
+Processing times may vary depending on workload and the time of year.
+Applications can be submitted at the Serbian Embassy in Abu Dhabi or online through the welcometoserbia.gov.rs portal; the online route can be faster.

 Serbia Visa Processing Timeline